Septa-Serpenta-Seraph/Project-Insanity/README.md

 INSANITY!

+Project Insanity begins as a small command-line oracle and evolves into a cross-platform experience.
+The Roadmap of Madness outlines its chaotic growth.

 ## Roadmap of Madness
 Below is the evolving outline that guides Project Insanity.
 The roadmap is mutable by design and may change at the whim of the daemon.